dannydoritoeth/awai/hr-copilot/worklog/path/5-Generation Script and Prompting.md

 | ACT          | Exec Level 2        | SES2        | Executive Level 2          |
 | ACT          | Exec Level 3        | SES3        | Executive Level 3          |

+Use this mapping to support generating a field like classification_band with values such as "Mid Level (e.g., G6/7, APS5/6)".

+Only generate a classification_band after clustering roles by function.
+The generateGeneralRoles script is responsible for clustering and creating entries in the general_roles table.
+It works by:

+Embedding Role Titles and Descriptions: All role titles and descriptions are embedded using a vector embedding model (e.g., OpenAI, Cohere).

+Clustering Similar Roles: Roles with high semantic similarity are grouped into candidate clusters.

+Assigning Canonical Labels: A generalized role title is assigned to each cluster, such as "Policy Officer G7/8" or "Project Manager G6/7".

+Generating General Role Entries: For each cluster, a new entry in the general_roles table is created with metadata such as classification_band, family, and average embedding.

+Linking Roles: All original roles within each cluster are updated with a general_role_id linking them to the new generalized role.

+This script allows downstream systems to:

+Generate reusable development plans

+Enable generalized transitions

+Aggregate statistics across agencies

+Support filtering and capability analytics by general role

+This process runs regularly to ensure new or changed roles are properly clustered and linked.

 ---

 ### Other Planned Generators